Dairy-Free Oatmeal Pancakes

-Thick and filling, these easy to make oatmeal pancakes are a delicious way to start the day.
+Thick and filling, these hearty dairy-free oatmeal pancakes are a delicious way to start the day.
 Made with old-fashioned oats and a homemade non-dairy buttermilk, these pancakes can also be made in advance for a mouth-watering breakfast everyone will enjoy!

 Breakfast is hands down my favorite meal to make.
 Pancakes, grits, biscuits, omelets, tacos in a fresh tortilla.
 Oh my!
 There is nothing that brings me more joy than quietly waking up before anyone else and putting together a meal that will bring everyone to the table to start their day.
 Luckily, I found someone who shares my undying love for the first meal of the day.

 I first started making these pancakes right after Jason and I got married and found the recipe from the Newlywed Cookbook.
-The original recipe comes loaded with dairy- milk, yogurt, and butter.
+The original recipe comes loaded with dairy in the form of milk, yogurt, and butter.
 With a few of my favorite dairy-free swaps, these pancakes are the perfect addition to your morning routine.

 Ingredients You’ll Need